 This is good news for those of us with limited floor space, but riders who tend to be a little more expansive will either need to practice minding their movements or invest in some additional matting.

 Make sure to get a rough measurement of how much floor space you take up with your full set-up.

 While most mats measure 2 to 3 feet in width and about 6 feet in length, you’ll want to be sure that you get adequate coverage before you lay your money down.

 The rule of thumb is the thicker, the better.
 Unless the thickness will really get in the way of storage, it’s better to hedge your bets.

 A thicker mat will stand a better chance of protecting your floor and catching moisture and dirt.

 Besides that, the thicker the material, the heavier it is, which means you won’t have to mess around trying to get it to lie flat.

 On the other hand, thinner mats will be easier to store, but they’ll require a bit more attention and care to get good use out of them and make them last.

 Everyone knows that your work isn’t done at the end of your ride.
 Cleaning up your gear helps it last longer, helps you relax in your space, and cuts down on annoying those who live with you.

-Most bike trainer mats are made of non-absorbent material that can easily mopped off, vacuumed, or wiped down.
+Most trainer mats are made of non-absorbent material that can easily be mopped off, vacuumed, or wiped down.